diogocavilha/respect-shell/README.md

 source /path/to/fancy.sh

-if fancy.question.yesno "Would like to proceed?" "y" then
+if fancy.question.yesno "Would you like to proceed?" "y" then
     # code ...
 fi